lorran-xo/audiobook-app/README.md

     - On the project root, run 'yarn' to install dependencies.

-2 - Follow run instructions for your device:
+2 - Follow run instructions for your platform:

         a - Android:
                 1 - Have an Android emulator running (quickest way to get started) for example Android Studio, or a device connected with USB debugging enabled.
                 2 - npx react-native start
                 3 - cd "~PROJECT_FOLDER~/audiobook-app" && npx react-native run-android